 In the red-hot job market, the demand for highly skilled tech workers shows no signs of relenting.
 As employers compete for candidates in the tight technology job space, it may seem like landing your next software engineering position will be very simple and require little effort on your part.
-Yet, how can you ensure that your next position is the best position: the software engineering position that fully utilizes your best skillsets, that pays the best salary and offers the best company culture?
+Yet, how can you ensure that your next position is the best position: the software engineering position that fully utilizes your best skillsets, pays the best salary, and offers the best company culture?
 Landing the most rewarding position means leading with a software engineer resume that hits all the high points.

 A solid resume can be your golden ticket to your next software engineer interview.
 Read on for five ideal ways to make yourself stand out in a crowded field of candidates.

 A resume summary is your initial introduction to the talent acquisition team.
 Included at the beginning of the resume, it’s a quick personal advertisement of your software engineering education, experience, and the essential attributes that make you a top-notch engineer.
 When it comes to the software engineer resume summary, one size does not fit all.
 The resume summary is the place to carefully tailor your description to the open position.
 Before just uploading your existing standard resume, make the effort to customize a brief summary that centers on the relevant skillsets and experience that match the description of the position for which you are applying.
 A strong summary should be a concise paragraph of about 4-6 sentences that encompass the work qualifications and personal qualities that best position you for the position.
 Include keywords and skills that align with the job description and maximize the focus on work experiences and specialized areas of expertise that make you the ideal candidate.